shibatch/tlfloat/CODE_OF_CONDUCT.md

   not last long.

-* Project members strive to promote the awareness that it is natural for companies that make a profit from the commercial use of open source or free software to make contribution commensurate with the increased profits from the use of the software to relevant projects, where the contribution is made in order for the project to serve
+* Project members strive to promote the awareness that it is natural for organizations that make a profit from the commercial use of open source or free software to make contribution commensurate with the increased profits from the use of the software to relevant projects, where the contribution is made in order for the project to serve